If they find it, they will buy it. But will they find it?

 How can we ‘prep the infield’ and ‘chalk the lines’ so that users will eagerly adopt the eProcurement application?

 Grab some Big League Chew (bubble gum, of course) and let’s kick this around….

-Since the inception of eProcurement in the late 90’s, eProcurement solution providers have tried the ‘build it and they will come’ approach.
-Unfortunately, these software solutions haven’t provided a ‘baseball diamond’ that encouraged use.
-As a result, end users didn't adopt the solutions, spend was not captured in the eProcurement solutions, and promised ROI was not achieved.
+Since the inception of eProcurement in the late ’90s, eProcurement solution providers have tried the ‘build it and they will come’ approach.
+Unfortunately, these software solutions have not provided a ‘baseball diamond’ that encouraged use.
+As a result, end-users didn't adopt the solutions, spend was not captured in the eProcurement solutions, and promised ROI was not achieved.

 In the past, enterprise business applications were deployed to a sub-set of highly trained users within an organization.
 If we needed to train those users to buy widgets from XYZ supplier, MRO items from ABC supplier, Office Supplies from ACME supplier, etc…. we could manage that training requirement because the eProcurement users were a limited group.

-In order for eProcurement to be successful today, we cannot limit the user participation to a limited number of trained users.
+For eProcurement to be successful today, we cannot limit user participation to a limited number of trained users.
 We need to deploy the solution to all users across the enterprise....
 Training?
 No way!

 For BuyerQuest customers, the number of users within our customer base ranges from 2,000 to 500,000.
 With this many users at any single customer, we must ensure that the eCommerce experience in BuyerQuest is intuitive and the application is attractive.
 We must strive for the “field of dreams-like” experience for our customers.